Banner: Aid and your conviction

 Can you still get financial aid even if you have a conviction on your record?

 The short answer is: yes.
-Many people with felony convictions can receive financial aid, but they don't apply.
-The best way to find out what aid you qualify for is by completing the FAFSA.
+Any federal financial aid eligibility limitations are eliminated once a person is released from incarceration.
+The best way to find out what you qualify for is by completing the Free Application for Federal Student Aid (FAFSA).
+The FAFSA is used by federal, state, and private financial aid sources.
 You'll find a link in the Resources box below.

 Resources